-- Closed-toe shoes are required for science and PE classes. - Beachwear is not permitted at school. - Footwear must secure at the heel; classic-style Crocs are not allowed, except slippers on May Day. - Heels on shoes must not exceed 2 inches. - Sunglasses and scarves are not allowed indoors.

-- Facial piercings are prohibited; earrings must be small enough not to catch on items. - Shirts must cover the entire torso, including shoulders.
+- Closed-toe shoes are required for science and PE classes. - Beachwear is not permitted at school. - Footwear must secure at the heel; classic-style Crocs or slides are not allowed, except slippers on May Day. - Heels on shoes must not exceed 2 inches. - Sunglasses and scarves are not allowed indoors. - Earrings must be small enough not to catch on items and facial piercings are limited to one. - Shirts must cover the entire torso, including shoulders.